kadamwhite/talks/2018/wceu/slides.md

 ???

-Gutenberg's readme, by contrast, emphasizes the project's goals, philosophy and roadmap.
-For a project like Gutenberg the "why" and "what" are the most important questions, so it makes sense to emphasize these points.
+By contrast, Gutenberg’s README emphasizes the project's goals, philosophy and roadmap.
+For a project like Gutenberg the "why" and "what" are more important than the technical specifics.

-The README doesn't have to do everything: to keep the focus on what matters, Gutenberg's setup and development workflow steps are shifted into other files.
+The README doesn't have to do everything: to keep the README focused and concise, the setup and development workflow steps get shifted into another file.

 ---